-The metadata elements expressed for each classifications belong to Dublin Core and OWL (ie. title, creator, publisher, description, date of creation, date of last update, version, history notes...).
+Other vocabularies used: Dublin Core and the Ontology Web Language (OWL) to express certain pieces of metadata (ie. title, creator, publisher, description, date of creation, date of last update, version, history notes...).

 SDMX is an XML-based standard for disseminating statistical data.
 The equivalent of SDMX in RDF is the RDF Data Cure (W3C Recommendatiton, 2014), which implements the SDMX cube model as Linked Data.